-Within 2007-2013 Programme edition thanks to the EU financing of over 170 M EUR, 117 projects have been implemented.
-They resulted in multiple improvements in such sectors and areas as social infrastructure, healthcare, education, tourism, protection of cultural heritage, security and last but not least border-crossings’ infrastructure and services.
+Within 2007-2013 edition, the Programme was implemented under the European Neighbourhood and Partnership Instrument (ENPI).
+Its financing from EU budget significantly increased up to over 170 M EUR and using that funds 117 projects were implemented.
+These were large infrastructure, regular and umbrella projects.
+They resulted in multiple improvements in sectors and areas such as social infrastructure, healthcare, education, tourism, protection of cultural heritage, security and last but not least border-crossings’ infrastructure and services.

-The ENI Cross-Border Cooperation Programme Poland-Belarus-Ukraine 2014-2020 is the document defining most important issues regarding the realisation of the Programme, its context, goals and functioning.
-It defines areas of interest which will be realised thanks to co-financed projects and which are represented by four Thematic Objectives and their priorities:
+The ENI Cross-border Cooperation Programme Poland-Belarus-Ukraine 2014-2020 is the document defining most important issues regarding the realization of the Programme, its context, goals and functioning.
+It defines areas of interest which will be realized thanks to co-financed projects and which are represented by four Thematic Objectives and their priorities:

 Priority 1.1 Promotion of local culture and history